DL 248

 Section 230 is the law that empowers online services to keep bad content off their platforms.
 It means online services can write and enforce rules that allow them to ban accounts, remove content, and create safer, better experiences online for everyone.
 This video should help make sense of the law.

-The video at the top of this section unpacks some of the myths about Section 230 and how it empowers platforms to set and enforce community guidelines, and ban bad actors from their services.
+The video unpacks some of the myths about Section 230 and how it empowers platforms to set and enforce community guidelines, and ban bad actors from their services.
+Understanding this law is essential to understanding the battle unfolding between the President and social media platforms.

-President Trump’s tweets have long been false and inflammatory.
-Lately they’e been far worse.
+President Trump's tweets have long been false and inflammatory.
+Lately they've been far worse.
 Earlier this week, Twitter needed to make a decision about how to address this latest content.

 The problem is that Trump's critics are looking to Dorsey to solve a problem that Twitter did not create.
 What the president says and does is inherently newsworthy.
 As The Atlantic's Adam Serwer tweeted, "You can't deplatform the president of the United States."